California Resident Fishing License Cost (2025 Fees & Options)

 california resident fishing licenses

-If you’re a disabled veteran or a recovering service member, you can grab a reduced-fee license for just $9.79 through the CDFW.
-Low-income seniors also qualify for this reduced fee, but you’ll need to visit a CDFW office to obtain it.
+Disabled veterans and recovering service members can get a reduced-fee license for just $9.79 through the CDFW.
+Low-income seniors qualify for the same price, but must purchase it in person at a CDFW office.

-Remember, annual fees include a 5% handling fee and a 3% nonrefundable application fee.
-It’s vital to keep track of your license expiration to stay compliant with fishing regulations and avoid any penalties.
+Annual fees include a 5% handling fee and a 3% nonrefundable application fee.
+Keep track of your expiration date to stay compliant and avoid penalties.

-Understanding these costs helps you budget effectively for your fishing adventures.
+Knowing these costs helps you plan your fishing budget before hitting the water.

 Types of Resident Fishing Licenses